kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-04-building-game-with-ai.md

 I'm not sure how legible the game is to someone outside of tech.
 It's pretty jargon heavy.

 I had fun making it and exploring.
-Genuinely, it gave me something to look forward to in a way that playing games sometimes doesn't.
 Writing this post was fun too.
-It's weird what we find fun!
-Satisfactory, for example, is sometimes enjoyable and sometimes Too Much Like Work.

 ### Stats for this exercise

 ![Cursor stats](/assets/ai-game/cursor-stats.png)
 *Cursor stats*

-Over the course of all the prompting, it used about 150 "premium requests" out of 500.
-It also generated about 57K lines of code during our iterations.
+Over the course of all the prompting, I used about 150 "premium requests" and generated about 57K lines of code during iterations.
 Diffs, attempted fixes, additional logic, animations, etc. I tossed out a good chunk, but the final repo is still pretty big.

-As dev went on, the feedback loop got longer (sound familiar?).
+As dev went on, the feedback loop slowed down (sound familiar?).
 It took longer to propagate changes, context switching became a challenge, and I'd need to remember to catch up with whatever it had done.